Explore

 Neptune is definitely too far along for most new players that want to obtain Control Modules.

 Teshun and Taranis in The Void have recommended levels of 10-20, whereas the Neptune missions recommend a level of 30-40.
-Most players this far into the campaign are in Neptune to farm Nano Spores, but natural get Control Modules in the process.
+Most players this far into the campaign are in Neptune to farm Nano Spores, but naturally get Control Modules in the process.

 Europa